segunak/SegunAkinyemi.com/docs/_posts/2024-05-05-ai-learning-resources.md

 > **Microsoft:** [AI Skills Navigator](https://aiskillsnavigator.microsoft.com/)
 >
 Microsoft's AI Skills Navigator is like having your own personal AI career counselor.
-It helps you "unlock new opportunities with AI skills that are in demand now and in the future" by using—as you may have guessed—AI to find the learning path that's right for you.
+It helps you "unlock new opportunities with AI skills that are in demand now and in the future" by using, as you may have guessed, AI to find the learning path that's right for you.
 Answer a few questions about your background and interests, and it'll chart a custom learning journey tailored to your specific needs.
 It's like those "choose your own adventure" books from back in the day, except instead of ending up eaten by a dragon, you end up with marketable skills in one of tech's hottest fields.
 >
 > **Free or Paid:** Free.
 {: .notice--primary}

 > **DeepLearning.AI:** [Generative AI For Everyone](https://www.coursera.org/learn/generative-ai-for-everyone)
 >
-This course, taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) is an excellent introduction to AI for anyone regardless of background.
+This course, taught by [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng), is an excellent introduction to AI for anyone regardless of background.
 Andrew is a big deal in the AI community, like [three legendary Sannin](https://naruto.fandom.com/wiki/Sannin) big.
 As a co-founder of [Google Brain](https://en.wikipedia.org/wiki/Google_Brain), he played a role in building a division that went on to make many significant contributions to the field of AI.
 He also founded [DeepLearning.AI](https://www.deeplearning.ai/about/) and co-founded [Coursera](https://en.wikipedia.org/wiki/Coursera), the platform where you'll find his course.
 >
 > **Free or Paid:** Free to audit, paid to access graded materials and get a certificate of completion.
 {: .notice--primary}